Seanstidham/startup/README.md

 Startup notes:
 - In the end I wasnt able to get the auto ban to work, but I got a lot done to where im happy with how it turned out(for a while the databases werent working properly)
 -

+More Simon Notes:
+- Make sure you re-organize files so that you can convert to react
+- Convert React to Bootstrap
+- install the components into the proper files